ShohamKatzav/we-digital/README.md

 ## Libraries

+* Navigate between pages with react-router.
-Alerts made with the library react-toastify.
+* Alerts made with the library react-toastify.
-Search a Product/Customer/Order made with the library mui/material.
+* Search a Product/Customer/Order made with Autocomplete from the library mui/material.
-Price slider made with multi-range-slider-react.
+* Price slider made with multi-range-slider-react.
-Select a product (Add a product to exist order) made with react-select.
+* Select a product/order/customer made with react-select.
+* Date (customers/orders) view with DataGrid from mui/x-data-grid.

 ## Login